Top Five MIT Hacks

-In Cambridge MA, the word “hack” has a very different meaning than you may expect.
+In Cambridge, the word “hack” has a very different meaning than you may expect.
 According to Cantabrigians, the word, ‘hack” does not simply imply a way to make something easier.
 Instead it is a term used to describe an amusing prank.
 And no, we are not pranking you!

-Students at MIT may be known for their brilliant minds, and brilliant inventions -- could you imagine a life without email, the internet, or even condensed soup? -- but they’re also known for their brilliant sense of humor.
-And that includes their long history of epic pranks.
+Students at MIT may be best known for their brilliant minds and brilliant inventions (could you imagine a life without email, the internet or even condensed soup?).
+MIT students are also known for their brilliant sense of humor.
+That includes a long history of epic pranks.

-We thought it was only appropriate to highlight some of the most infamous and impressive hacks to hit Cambridge this April Fool’s Day.
+As April Fool's Day approaches, we thought it was only appropriate to highlight some of the most infamous and impressive hacks to hit Cambridge.
 MIT’s hacks will not only impress you, but will also leave you wondering how they were ever pulled off:

 1. The Alchemist Goes Bad

-MIT’s campus boasts several iconic buildings and sculptures -- from the wacky Stata Center to the infamous MIT Dome and more -- each draws thousands of tourists every year.
-These icons are also the perfect blank slate for a cleverly planned prank.
+From the wacky Stata Center to the infamous MIT Dome, MIT’s campus boasts several iconic buildings and sculptures; each draws thousands of tourists every year.
+These iconic spots are also the perfect blank slate for a cleverly planned prank.